22 pushups to save 22 lives of veterans every day

 Since I was in high school, I debated joining the military and wanted to honor the flag that we fly high above our heads.
 I think that many Americans have lost sight of this patriotism in recent years.

 After completing the challenge, I have learned a lot about myself as well as the people around me that I now know have been affected by this situation first hand.
-Suicide due to PTSD not only effects the person taking their own life, but it also impacts everyone close to them.
+Suicide due to PTS not only effects the person taking their own life, but it also impacts everyone close to them.
+Kalle mentioned that he has lost 3 friends to heroin overdose and he attributes this to PTS.

+“A good step to take is to simply ask them about it,” Blindenbacher said.
+“Some folks may not even be aware that they have PTSD and talking with others could bring it to their attention.”

+In the movie and book, The American Sniper, Chris Kyle talked about how he would take veterans to shooting ranges to aid their tough times.
+“Hanging out with fellow veterans always helps because your experiences are similar,” Blindenbacher said.

 If anyone you know may be suffering or you personally have a similar situation, I urge you to call the Veteran Crisis Hotline at 1-800-273-8255 as soon as possible.